Two different categories of support.

 - Cost. $150 to $300 per session is the going rate, often partially insured, often not.
 Hundreds of dollars a month adds up.

 - Friction.
-Finding a therapist who is taking new patients, who takes your insurance, who fits your schedule, who you actually click with, is a multi-month project for many women.
+Finding a therapist who is taking new patients, who takes your insurance, who fits around school pickup and nap schedules, who you actually click with, is a multi-month project for many moms.

 - Memory across sessions.
 Good therapists remember a lot, but most don't read back through previous notes between weekly visits the way a system that stored every word could.